 Best Time to Visit: October to March

-Although not a place of active worship, the Sun Temple at Modhera is a UNESCO World Heritage Site and holds immense religious and architectural significance.
+Although the Sun Temple at Modhera is not an active place of worship, it is a UNESCO World Heritage Site and holds immense religious and architectural significance.

 Highlights